Place Archive

 Photos

-The Sponge Diver Memorial in Tarpon Springs, Florida, honors Greek immigrants who established the town's sponge diving industry.
-The bronze statue depicts a diver holding a traditional brass helmet.
+The Sponge Diver Memorial in Tarpon Springs, Florida, honors the Greek immigrant divers who built the city’s sponge industry.
+The bronze figure holds a traditional brass diving helmet, a key piece of early sponge-diving equipment.

-A "Please Do Not Board Sponge Boat" sign is displayed at the Tarpon Springs Sponge Docks in Florida, a historic center for the sponge diving industry.
+A sign reading “Please Do Not Board Sponge Boat” is posted at the Tarpon Springs Sponge Docks in Tarpon Springs, Florida.
+The dock area is associated with the city’s sponge-diving fleet and working boats.

 Built in Minneapolis